Lounge1k/interview-homework/frontend/README.md

 # Angular application for Warehouse

-This repository serves as the scaffold of the application that is a part of the interview process for candidates attending on the position in CloudTalk.
+This repository serves as client-side application that is a part of the interview process for candidates attending on the position in CloudTalk.

 ## Installing